The many benefits of reading

 Reading improves your vocabulary

-The written word provides an opportunity for creative lexicon!
+The written word provides an opportunity for improving their creative lexicon!
 And the more you encounter words less familiar, the more you will understand them and begin to use them yourself.
 Anne E Cunningham's study demonstrates that there are more rare words used in children's literature than in most prime-time adult television.

 Reading increases your emotional intelligence